-Tyumen (also spelled Tumen) is a city in Russia, an administrative center of Tyumen region (province).
-It is the first Russian city in Siberia.
-The city is located in Western Siberia on the river Tura flowing into the river Tobol.
-The distance to Moscow is 2,144 km.
+Tyumen is a city in Russia, the capital of the Tyumen region, the first Russian city in Siberia.
+It is located in Western Siberia on the Tura River flowing into the Tobol River.
+The distance to Moscow is 2,081 km.

-In the 13th-16th centuries, the capital of Tyumen khanate Chingi-Tura (Chimgi-Tura) was located on the banks of the river Tyumenka.
-The construction of Tyumensky stockaded town was started in July 29, 1586, not far from Chinga-Tura, according to Tsar Fyodor Ivanovich’s decree.
-A large cape was chosen for the fortress, it was protected with ravines and the river Tyumenka from the west and the river Tura from the east.
+In the 13th-16th centuries, Chingi-Tura (Chimgi-Tura), the capital of Tyumen khanate, was located on the banks of the Tyumenka River.
+In 1586, in accordance with the decree of Tsar Fyodor Ivanovich, construction of Tyumensky stockaded town began not far from the remains of Chingi-Tura.
+A large cape was chosen for the fortress, it was protected by ravines and the Tyumenka River from the west and the Tura River from the east.

-In the first place among the inhabitants of Tyumen there were boyars, streletses and Cossacks.
-The city was attacked by Tatars and Kalmyks during the first years.
-Gradually as the military threat faded, the inhabitants of the city started to learn handicrafts such as blacksmithing, bell making, leather-dressing.
+The first inhabitants of Tyumen were boyars, streltsy and Cossacks.
+It was attacked by Tatars and Kalmyks in the first years of its existence.
+Gradually, as the military threat diminished, the inhabitants of the town started to learn handicrafts: blacksmithing, tanning, bell making.

 More Historical Facts…